 Carbohydrate restriction and ketosis are the hallmarks of the ketogenic diet.
 Both confer various benefits and play a major role in the overall success of your new way of eating.

 Maintaining low carbohydrate intake is simple enough.
 All you really have to do is stick to a daily carb limit that allows you to get into and stay in ketosis.
-Knowing if you are in ketosis, on the other hand, can be a bit more confusing.
+Knowing the signs of ketosis, on the other hand, can be a bit more confusing.

 Most of the time it is difficult to tell if you are actually burning ketones for fuel.
 The multitude of changes that take place while you are first starting the keto diet can cause a lot of confusion as to what is really going on inside your body.